Dante's Peak: Plot

 As a town meeting occurs at the high school, an earthquake strikes, and the eruption begins.
 Harry and Rachel retrieve the children, but they discover that they have gone to get Ruth, who refused to leave her home.
 Just as they reach the children and Ruth, a lava flow engulfs her cabin and destroys the vehicles both parties used to get there.
 The five attempt to flee across the lake in a motorboat, but sulfur-containing volcanic gases react with the lake water to make sulfuric acid, which destroys the motor and corrodes the boat's steel hull, sinking it just meters from the shoreline.
 Ruth jumps out of the boat to help it to shore, suffering fatal chemical burns in the process.
-Harry and the Wandos take a four-wheel-drive Forest Service ranger's truck to continue down the mountain and save Ruth's dog Roughy while crossing a lava flow.
+After Ruth dies, Harry and the Wandos take a truck from the ranger's station to continue down the mountain and save Ruth's dog Roughy while crossing a lava flow.

 Meanwhile, the National Guard helps the remaining townspeople and the USGS team evacuate.
 As they leave, a lahar created by the melting ice breaks the upstream dam.
-While the rest of the team gets across, Paul and his van fail to clear the bridge before it is washed away by the flood, throwing Paul overboard to his death.
+While the rest of the team makes it across, Paul and his van fail to clear the bridge before it is washed away by the flood, throwing Paul overboard to his death.

 Harry and the Wandos arrive at the remains of the town.
-Harry retrieves a distress radio beacon from the USGS workshop and learns that the volcano is due for one last eruption.
+Harry retrieves a distress radio beacon from the USGS workshop and learns from a laptop that the volcano is due for one last eruption.
 The volcano then undergoes a cataclysmic lateral blast, triggering a pyroclastic flow which obliterates everything in its path.
 With no way out of town, Harry and the Wandos reach an abandoned mine where Graham likes to hang out.
-The USGS team, watching the eruption from afar, presumes Harry to be dead.
-While inside the mine, Harry realizes he left the beacon in the truck.
+Watching the eruption from afar, the USGS team presumes Harry to be dead.
+Back inside the mine, Harry realizes he left the beacon in the truck.
 When he goes back for it, aftershocks cause rocks to fall.
-Harry suffers a broken arm and is trapped in the truck, but manages to activate the beacon.
+Harry suffers a broken arm and is trapped in the truck, but he still manages to activate the beacon.

 Days later, Terry notices that the beacon has been activated, and the USGS dispatches search and rescue teams.
 Harry and the Wandos are freed from the mine, reunited with Harry's team, and airlifted out by helicopter.
-The volcano's upper half has been reduced to a Mount St. Helens–like volcanic crater.
+As the credits roll, the camera pans over to the volcano, showing its upper half has been reduced to a Mount St. Helens–like volcanic crater.